Want to know more? — Subscribe

-How to Build a Single-Page Application
+How to Build a Single Page App

-One of the best and probably not so popular is the Svelte Js framework, perfect for the single-page application and one of the fastest technologies on the market.
-Besides, another option could be Ember, Aurelia, Angular, React.js, Vue.js, and Meteor.
+One of the best and probably not so popular is the Svelte JS framework, perfect for single-page applications and one of the fastest technologies on the market.
+Besides, other options could be Ember, Aurelia, Angular, React.js, Vue.js, and Meteor.

 Single-Page Application Advantages

-- Speed and Responsiveness
+Speed and Responsiveness

 SPAs reload only pieces of content, so they have a lighter server payload.
 SPAs also reduce response times.
-This is because of moving data processing from the server to the browser.
-This is why these apps allow for fast interactions with users.
+It’s because of moving data processing from the server to the browser.
+That is why these apps allow for fast interactions with users.

-- Improved User Experience
+Improved User Experience

-- Reduction of Response Time and Hardware Costs
+Reduction of Response Time and Hardware Costs

 Single-page apps try to solve poor performance problems and increase conversion rates.
 If you use them, you can save quite a bit on hardware IT costs.

-- Faster Development and Testing Processes
+Faster Development and Testing Processes

 Single-page apps can distinguish between data and the user interface.
-This helps to streamline the development and testing phases.
-This distinction also lets you handle all future integrations and changes in how data enters the SPA framework and goes to other systems with no massive interface implications.
+This distinction lets you handle all future integrations and changes in how data enters the SPA framework and goes to other systems with no massive interface implications.

 A SPA brings you relief when developing a mobile application.
-That’s because you can reuse the same back-end code from a web-based application for the mobile app.
+That’s because you can reuse the same back-end code from a web-based app for the mobile one.
 That’s quite challenging with a multi-page application.

-- Offline Support and Caching
+Offline Support and Caching

 The app can use this data.
+Whenever the connectivity returns, the local data synchronizes with the server.
 That’s why a SPA can operate when it’s offline, unlike an MPA, so you can keep using it even if your device loses its connection.
-Whenever the connectivity returns, the local data synchronizes with the server.

 Single-Page Application Drawbacks